shopwp/documentation/docs/guides/common-issues.md

 ```msql
 UPDATE wp_postmeta SET meta_value = replace( meta_value, 'wpshopify', 'shopwp' ) WHERE (CONVERT(`meta_id` USING utf8) LIKE '%wpshopify%' OR CONVERT(`post_id` USING utf8) LIKE '%wpshopify%' OR CONVERT(`meta_key` USING utf8) LIKE '%wpshopify%' OR CONVERT(`meta_value` USING utf8) LIKE '%wpshopify%') AND meta_key <> "_wp_attachment_metadata";
 ```

+## Internal error.
+Looks like something went wrong on our end.

+This error can sometimes happen if the product or collection in Shopify is saved incorrectly.
+The easiest fix is to open the product in Shopify and set it to "draft".
+Then republish it again.
+After doing this check the WordPress site again.

+## Update failed: Download failed.
+Unauthorized

+Usually this error shows up when attempting to update the plugin. the main culprit is usually a license key issue.

+If you see this error, open your ShopWP settings and find the `License` tab.
+From there, either add your ShopWP Pro license key, or remove it and add it back.
+This should solve the issue.